elishacloud/Silent-Hill-2-Enhancements/BuildSound/SFX/README.md

+# SFX Builder for Silent Hill 2

-Description:
+### Description:
+The SFX files in Silent Hill 2 on the PC are stored in the `Silent Hill 2\data\sound\sddata.bin` file.
+This file is a very simple concatenation of wav files.
+There are 417 SFX files and all of these are very short, most are 1 to 2 seconds.

+This project contains two tools:
+* [mergebin](mergebin.cpp) - This file will take input of 417 wav files and output a single concatenated `sddata.bin` file that is ready to be used by the PC.
+These files need to be located in the same folder as the tool.
+* [splitbin](splitbin.cpp) - This file will take input the `sddata.bin` Silent Hill 2 file and will output 417 wav files.

+**NOTE: All wav files that are used by Silent Hill 2 in the SFX file must be mono.
+Silent Hill 2 cannot handle stereo SFX files.

+### Looping:
+Some of these files loop, but most just play once.
+The files that loop have metadata added to the end, which is just a simple hex `0x00` for non-looping tracks and `0x01` for looping tracks.

+The following files have looping metadata added to them when you run `mergebin.exe`:
+1. `sddata350` through `sddata366`
+2. `sddata416`

+The following files have non-looping metadata added to them when you run `mergebin.exe`:
+1. `sddata367` through `sddata393`

+All other files have no metadata added to them.

+**NOTE: sddata352 must be saved as 16000 Hz and sddata377 at 11025 Hz in order for them to work correctly with Silent Hill 2.

+### Instructions:
-To create the 'sddata.bin' file for Silent Hill 2 copy all the WAV files into a folder and run the mergebin.exe tool.
-This tool will automatically create the 'sddata.bin' file.
-Then just copy the 'sddata.bin' file over the top of the 'sddata.bin' file in the 'Silent Hill 2\data' folder.
+To create the 'sddata.bin' file for Silent Hill 2 copy all the WAV files into a folder and run the `mergebin.exe` tool.
+This tool will automatically create the `sddata.bin` file.
+Then just copy the `sddata.bin` file over the top of the `sddata.bin` file in the `Silent Hill 2\data` folder.

-Note: you will need to enable the Silent Hill 2 Enhancement ASI plugin for the updated 'sddata.bin' file to work.
+**NOTE: you will need to enable the Silent Hill 2 Enhancement ASI plugin for the updated `sddata.bin` file to work.

-Instructions:
-1. Copy all the SFX WAV files into the same folder with the mergebin.exe tool.
+1. Copy all the SFX mono WAV files into the same folder with the mergebin.exe tool.
-2. Run the mergebin.exe tool.
+2. Run the `mergebin.exe` tool.
-3. Copy the 'sddata.bin' file unto the 'Silent Hill 2\data' folder overriding any files.
+3. Copy the `sddata.bin` file unto the `Silent Hill 2\data` folder overriding any files.

-**IMPORTANT: Make sure to back up the original 'sddata.bin' in case you run into any issues.
+**IMPORTANT: Make sure to back up the original `sddata.bin` in case you run into any issues.

-Required Files:
+#### Required Files:
 1. mergebin.exe
 2. Silent Hill 2 SFX wav sound files: sddata[000...416].wav

-Script Files:
+#### Script Files:
 	mergebin.exe
 	splitbin.exe

-Audio Files:
+#### Audio Files:
 	sddata000.wav
 	sddata001.wav
 	sddata002.wav